 Such future may seem bright for some people and depressingly dark for the others.

 So, why do people even think that some Artificial Intelligence assistant can replace a high-skilled specialist?
 The reason lies in the variety of advancements that appear every few months in the healthcare field.
-Different kinds of software and applications based on machine learning artificial intelligence have already brought enhancement to the health care system and saved costs for medical centers and companies engaged into Healthtechdirectly or partially.
+Different kinds of software and applications based on Machine Learning or Artificial Intelligence have already brought enhancement to the healthcare system and saved costs for medical centers and companies engaged into Healthtech directly or partially.